rcedgar/syncmer/README.md

 `sycnmer -searchsix genome1.fasta -db genome2.fasta -sts ST -k K -w W -t T -log results.txt`

 ST is the submer type: Minimizer1 for minimizers or Syncmer5 for syncmers.
-K is the kmer length, W is the minimizer window length, t is the syncmer substring length (same as -s parameter for -newbench command).
+K is the kmer length, W is the minimizer window length, T is the syncmer substring length (same as -s parameter for -newbench command).